 Austin graduated from North Carolina State University in May 2013 with a bachelor's degree in business administration with a concentration in finance.
 While at NC State, she spent time working with University Recreation in the event-planning department.

-She currently resides in Raleigh, N.C.
+She currently resides in Raleigh, North Carolina.

 Amanda Baumann joined USA Baseball as Director, Travel Services, in January 2016.
 She serves as the organization's liaison with local and national hotels and works to secure hotel contracts for USA Baseball's National Team Identification Series (NTIS) and tournaments.